April 2026

 In the U.S. presence of significant pharmaceutical organizations such as Pfizer, Amgen, and Sandoz is headquartered or heavily active in this region, increasing product advancement and introductions.
 Development in mAb technology is increasing advances in oncology, autoimmune disorders, and infectious diseases.
 Around 6 in 10 Americans live with at least one chronic disease, with cardiac disease and diabetes, which increases the need for biosimilar monoclonal antibodies.

-Asia Pacific is set to experience rapid growth in the biosimilar monoclonal antibodies market, as Asia accounts for 22% of worldwide healthcare investment, with chronic conditions like diabetes and cancer disproportionately affecting the region, which drives the growth of the market.
+Asia Pacific is set to experience rapid growth in the biosimilar monoclonal antibodies market by 20% share, as Asia accounts for 22% of worldwide healthcare investment, with chronic conditions like diabetes and cancer disproportionately affecting the region, which drives the growth of the market.
 Increasing government support, such as South Korea's Ministry of Health and Welfare (MOHW), will implement the Pharmaceutical Pricing System Improvement Plan.

 For Instance,